JSdotNet/Template/README.md

 It is setup using MediatR to implement the CQ(R)S pattern.
 I chose to use the repository pattern for commands, but not for queries.
 Queries get read only access to the database, so they can be optimized for performance.
 This does create a dependency on Entity Framework in the Application layer, but I think that is acceptable.
 I prefer a pragmatic approach over a purist approach.
-It is not possible to make database changes using the readonly datacontext, so commands are still forced to use the repository pattern.
+It is not possible to make database changes using the readonly DataContext, so commands are still forced to use the repository pattern.

 Cross cutting concerns like validation and logging are implemented using MediatR pipeline behaviors, so that as a developer you can focus on the business logic.
 Both Commands and Queries are validated using the FluentValidation package.
 This is done here, so the Domain layer does not have a dependency on the FluentValidation package.